cuplv/callbacks_yamba_details/README.md

 message in the case.

 - The submodule `mod314` encodes the frame condition of the message variables.
 Each specification defines when a message should be enabled/disabled or allowed/disallowed.
-If no specifications is matched, the state of the message variables must not change in the system.
+If no specification is matched, the state of the message variables must not change in the system.
 This condition must be explicitly described in SMV.